How to get your car released from impound in Los Angeles

 The police department will release your impounded car prior to the end of 30 days’ impoundment if the driver reinstates his license or acquires a California license and insurance.

 If your car was impounded for unpaid parking tickets, see Unpaid Parking Tickets below.

-Follow this link to search to see if your car has been impounded in an official police garage in Los Angeles:
+Follow this link to search by your license plate number to see if your car has been impounded in an official police garage in Los Angeles:

 No drivers license?
 No insurance?